calum74/cutty/doc/mixins.md

 Sample: [mixins.cpp](../samples/mixins.cpp)

+Solves the problem of allowing third-parties to add methods and inject behaviour into your code.

 Mixins offer a way to add methods to existing classes, and allow clients to inject their own extensions, behaviour or specialisation.

 ```c++